oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 Run the test again and the BlockHound exception should not happen.
 Avoid the logic upfront and just assembly the pipeline, everything should be fine.

-Finally, let's do an end to end test.
+Finally, let's do an end-to-end test.
 Run the application with maven:

 ```shell
 ./mvnw spring-boot:run